 The procedure completion status codes reported in RPS/IP are defined as follows:

 Incomplete.
 All required items identified in the procedure have not been completed.
 The minimum number of required samples, as defined in the procedure, has not been inspected.

 Complete.
-All items identified in the procedure are completed, including inspection of the minimum number of required annual
+All required items identified in the procedure are completed, including inspection of the minimum number of required annual sub-samples.

 Complete - by Reference.
+A specific comment must accompany this selection explaining the reason.
+Two ways for this status to be valid are:

-All requirements of the procedure are met by work done in some other procedure(s) or at other units The inspector will reference the other inspection(s) as the basis for demonstrating that all procedure requirements are completed.
-For planning and reporting purposes, the procedure is considered For sample determined by the performance of the plant over previous years, the minimum sample may vary to less or more than the required sample in RPS/IPAS. procedure.
+All requirements of the procedure are met by work done in some other procedure(s) or at other units on the same site.
+The inspector will reference the other inspection(s) as the basis for demonstrating that all procedure requirements are completed.
+For planning and reporting purposes, the procedure is considered completed.

+For procedures that have the sample size determined by the performance of the plant over previous years, the minimum sample may vary to less or more than the required sample in RPS/IPAS.
+Since RPS can only assign one sample size for the same inspection procedure, plants with less required sample size than the assigned would use this code.

-Complete - full sample not available. minimum sample size was not available for inspection during the inspection cycle. procedures performance of multiple steps or inspection of specific activities.
-In these cases, all steps must be performed all activities must be inspected for the sample to be considered complete.
+Complete - full sample not available.
+A specific comment must accompany this selection explaining the reason that the minimum sample size was not available for inspection during the inspection cycle.
+Some procedures (i.e., IP 7111108) define a sample as performance of multiple steps or inspection of specific activities.
+In these cases, all steps must be performed or all activities must be inspected for the sample to be considered complete.

+However, if those steps couldn’t be completed due to unavailability, the procedure can be declared “complete - full sample not available.”

-Complete - opportunity to apply procedure not available. opportunity to apply the procedure was not available during the inspection cycle.
+Complete - opportunity to apply procedure not available.
+A specific comment must accompany this selection explaining the reason that the opportunity to apply the procedure was not available during the inspection cycle.
+For example, the licensee did not conduct an activity covered by the procedure.

+Complete – in previous year(s).
+Only biennial and triennial procedures for which all samples have been inspected in the previous year(s) within the same biennial or triennial period can have this status.

+Not Applicable (N/A).

+Some procedures are site specific (i.e., TI for one site).
+Therefore, sites that are not subject to the procedure will use this code.

-Not Applicable (N/A). specific not scheduled during the current IPC and was not completed in a previous year the period.
-Only biennial and triennial procedures which were not scheduled to be completed during the current IPC can be N/A. Procedures that have a completion status of N/A are not included in the calculation of program completion.
+For biennial and triennial procedure that are not scheduled during the current IPC and was not completed in a previous year within the same period.
+Only biennial and triennial procedures which were not scheduled to be completed during the current IPC can be “N/A.” Procedures that have a completion status of “N/A” are not included in the calculation of program completion.

-inspection procedures that a quarterly semi-annual frequency sample size in the procedure
+All baseline inspection procedures that have a quarterly or semi-annual frequency will have a completion status of “Incomplete” until:

+the cumulative minimum sample size for all inspection frequencies in the year has been reached for the procedure in the RPS/IR, or

+It is declared complete per step 6.

-baseline inspection procedures that have an annual assigned a completion status of Incomplete and a completed sample size of 0. of the procedure
+All baseline inspection procedures that have an annual frequency:

+At the beginning of the inspection cycle, each procedure is assigned a completion status of “Incomplete” and a completed sample size of “0.”

+The completion status of the procedure remains “Incomplete” until: